Find the Best Bacon Brands

 Bacon is not healthy to eat consistently, even though it is high in protein.
 Consumers should clearly understand what risks there are for eating bacon and what to look at when it comes to the nutritional value of each product.

-- Fat content: About 68% of bacon's calories are from fat, among which roughly half is unsaturated fat; just two slices of standard pork bacon has roughly 7 grams of fat, so it is advised to limit intake of regular bacon or opt for healthier bacon options.
+- Fat content: About 68 percent of bacon's calories are from fat, among which roughly half is unsaturated fat; just two slices of standard pork bacon have roughly seven grams of fat, so it is advised to limit intake of regular bacon or opt for healthier bacon options.

 - Cholesterol: There are roughly 30 milligrams of cholesterol in just one ounce of bacon, which means eating a lot of this meat product can increase the risk of heart disease and stroke.